vovashkil/vovashkil.github.io/docs/aci/180-aws-cloud-operations-1/W02LoggingAndScalingPart2.md

 You can also combine both approaches.
 For example, use the Amazon ECS agent endpoint to set task protection from within a container and use the Amazon ECS API to remove task protection from your external controller service.

 ## Auto Scaling with DynamoDB

+Amazon DynamoDB auto scaling uses the Application Auto Scaling service to dynamically adjust provisioned throughput capacity on your behalf, in response to actual traffic patterns.
+This makes it possible for a table or a global secondary index to increase its provisioned read and write capacity to handle sudden increases in traffic, without throttling.
+When the workload decreases, Application Auto Scaling decreases the throughput so that you don't pay for unused provisioned capacity.
+DynamoDB auto scaling can increase read capacity or write capacity as often as necessary, in accordance with your auto scaling policy.

+* DynamoDB auto scaling updates your table’s provisioned capacity within minutes.
+Factor this scaling time into your auto scaling settings to allow time for the capacity to be provisioned.
+* DynamoDB auto scaling doesn't prevent you from manually modifying provisioned throughput settings.
+These manual adjustments don't affect any existing CloudWatch alarms that are related to DynamoDB auto scaling.
+* If you enable DynamoDB auto scaling for a table that has one or more global secondary indexes, AWS highly recommends that you also apply auto scaling uniformly to those indexes.
+This will help ensure better performance for table writes and reads, and help avoid throttling.
+You can enable auto scaling by selecting **Apply same settings to global secondary indexes** in the AWS Management Console.
+* When you delete a table or global table replica, any associated scalable targets, scaling polices, or CloudWatch alarms are not automatically deleted with it.
+* When you create a global secondary index (GSI) for an existing table, auto scaling is not enabled for the GSI.
+You will have to manually manage the capacity while the GSI is being built.
+When the backfill on the GSI is complete and it reaches active status, auto scaling will operate as normal.

+## Auto Scaling with Aurora

+Before you can use Aurora auto scaling with an Aurora DB cluster, you must first create an Aurora DB cluster with a primary (writer) DB instance.
+Aurora auto scaling only scales a DB cluster if the DB cluster is in the available state.

+When Application Auto Scaling adds a new Aurora replica, the new Aurora replica is the same DB instance class as the one used by the primary instance.
+Also, the promotion tier for new Aurora replicas is set to the last priority, which is 15 by default.
+This means that during a failover, a replica with a better priority, such as one created manually, would be promoted first.

+Aurora auto scaling only removes Aurora replicas that it created.

+To benefit from Aurora auto scaling, your applications must support connections to new Aurora replicas.
+To do so, AWS recommends using the Aurora reader endpoint.
+For Aurora MySQL-Compatible, you can use a driver such as the AWS JDBC Driver for MySQL.

+Aurora global databases currently do not support Aurora auto scaling for secondary DB clusters.

+## Amazon EC2 Auto Scaling

+## Summary

+## Week 2 Assessment

+### A development team is architecting a scalable and fault-tolerant infrastructure for their e-commerce platform.
+The platform spans multiple Amazon Elastic Compute Cloud (Amazon EC2) instances in different AWS Regions to meet the needs of a global customer base.
+They want the incoming traffic to their platform to be evenly distributed across instances within each Region.
+Additionally, they want to implement a solution that allows for seamless failover in the event of an outage in any given Region.
+Which combination of AWS services would BEST meet the requirements?
+(Select TWO.)

+* **AWS Route 53**
+* **Elastic Load Balancing (ELB)**

+AWS Route 53, in combination with ELB, provides an optimal solution for efficiently managing global DNS.
+They distribute incoming traffic only to the healthy instances for increased fault tolerance in the e-commerce application.

+#### An environment has an Amazon Elastic Compute Cloud (Amazon EC2) Auto Scaling group across two Availability Zones.
+One Availability Zone has four Amazon EC2 instances, and the other has three EC2 instances.
+The Auto Scaling group uses a default termination policy.
+None of the instances are protected from a scale-in event.
+How will Amazon EC2 Auto Scaling first respond if there is a scale-in event?

+* **Amazon EC2 Auto Scaling selects the Availability Zone with four EC2 instances, and then continues to evaluate.**

+The default termination policy helps ensure that instances are distributed evenly across Availability Zones for high availability.
+This action is the starting point of the default termination policy, if the Availability Zones have an unequal number of instances and the instances are unprotected.

+The other options are incorrect because those actions are not the first action of the default termination policy.
+According to the default termination policy, Amazon EC2 Auto Scaling

+* first determines which Availability Zones have the most instances and then identifies at least one instance that is not protected from scale-in.
+* If the Availability Zones have an equal number of instances, Amazon EC2 Auto Scaling checks for the oldest launch configuration.
+* After applying all the preceding criteria, if there are multiple unprotected instances to terminate, Amazon EC2 Auto Scaling determines which instances are closest to the next billing hour.
+* If there are multiple unprotected instances closest to the next billing hour, Amazon EC2 Auto Scaling terminates one of those instances at random.

+#### A developer is architecting a microservices-based application on AWS, and their infrastructure includes Amazon Elastic Compute Cloud (Amazon EC2) instances managed by an Amazon EC2 Auto Scaling group.
+They want to implement a mechanism that invoke custom actions or workflows during specific points in the instance lifecycle, such as instance launch or termination.
+These actions include invoking serverless functions updating databases or notifying external systems.
+Which is the BEST AWS service to use as a target service?

+* **Amazon EventBridge**

+As a best practice, AWS recommends using EventBridge.
+The notifications sent to Amazon SNS and Amazon SQS contain the same information as the notifications that Amazon EC2 Auto Scaling sends to EventBridge.
+Before EventBridge, the standard practice was to send a notification to Amazon SNS or Amazon SQS and integrate another service to perform programmatic actions.
+Today, EventBridge gives users more options for services that can be targeted, and makes it more convenient to handle events using serverless architecture.